bento-platform/bento/docs/migrating_to_20_1.md

 ### Prerequisites
 Before starting the migration, ensure you have:
+- Be on Bento - v20 in the start
-- Access to both Minio and Garage instances
+- Access to both Minio instance
 - `s3cmd` installed and configured
 - Sufficient local disk space for the backup